labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 ## Naming
 **Package**
-For Python packages (and modules) naming best practices it is pretty easy to find information in [Style Guide for Python Code](https://peps.python.org/pep-0008/#package-and-module-names):
+Python naming best practices for the packages (and modules) are clearly defined in [Style Guide for Python Code](https://peps.python.org/pep-0008/#package-and-module-names):
 > Modules should have short, all-lowercase names.
 Underscores can be used in the module name if it improves readability.
 Python packages should also have short, all-lowercase names, although the use of underscores is discouraged.

 **Distribution**
 What about distribution names?
-To be honest, I didn't find any official information about it (e.g., in Python documentation or PEPs) and it is confirmed [here](https://stackoverflow.com/questions/54597212/using-hyphen-dash-in-python-repository-name-and-package-name/54599368#54599368):
+To be honest, I didn't find any official information about it (e.g. in Python documentation or PEPs) and it is confirmed [here](https://stackoverflow.com/questions/54597212/using-hyphen-dash-in-python-repository-name-and-package-name/54599368#54599368):
 > PEP 8 has nothing to do with the question as it doesn't talk about distribution, only about importable packages and modules.

 This surprised me quite a lot because if I need to use underscores in the package name, what symbol I should use in distribution name?